siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 The A inputs (if otherwise unused) can also be used as a limit.

-When a limit switch is tripped the board is reset and will not exit until either a manual reset is pushed or a soft reset is sent via the serial interface.
-A soft reset is the <ctrl>x character.
+When a limit switch is tripped the board is reset and will not exit until either a manual reset is pushed or a hard reset is sent via the serial interface.
+A hard reset is the <ctrl>x character.

 ### Switch Configuration
 It is mandatory that the switch configuration settings match the physical switch configuration otherwise homing simply won't work.
 In the case of NC switches the entire machine may be rendered inoperative if these settings are not in alignment.